-A skillful DUI defense attorney will know how to cast reasonable doubt on the arresting officer's claim that a driver's speech was slurred at the time of his or her arrest.
+A skillful DUI defense attorney will know how to cast reasonable doubt on the arresting officer's claim that a the driver was displaying signs of intoxication at the time of their arrest.

-In cross-examining the officer, the attorney will establish that the officer had never heard the defendant speak before the time of the arrest.
-Doing so establishes that the officer had nothing to compare the driver's speech pattern to—whether his or her speech was differed at the time of the arrest from any other occasion.
+In cross-examining the officer, a skilled DUI attorney will establish that the officer had never heard the defendant speak or saw his behavior before the time of the arrest.
+Doing so establishes that the officer had nothing to compare the driver's speech pattern or behavior to—whether his or her speech/ behavior was differed at the time of the arrest from any other occasion.

 Cross examination will also include the defense attorney reviewing other portions of the arrest report, including the many questions the arresting officer asked the driver.
 Reviewing these questions serves to establish that the officer was able to understand and accurately record the driver's answers.
 This may prove that the speech was not a slurred as the officer would like the jury to believe.